 Visit Holbox Island

 If you want to relax on a paradise island pretty close to Tulum, you’ll have two options.
 Go to Cozumel or Isla Holbox.
 Cozumel is the perfect island for dive lovers.
 But if you just want to relax, and maybe go snorkeling with whale sharks (only if it’s the season for that), then Isla Holbox is your place to go!
 We choose to go to Isla Holbox as we’d heard it is such a tranquil island without many tourists.
 And yes we can agree now!
 If you want to get away from the busier tourist areas as Cancun, Playa del Carmen or even Tulum, then you definitely need to go to Holbox Island!
-Read all the details and best things to do in this paradise island in this blog post!
+Find here all the details and best things to do in Holbox.

 Getting there: You can only get to Holbox Island with the ferry from Chiquila.
 It’s a short 15 min ride away from the mainland and you can buy tickets at the harbor counter.
 Find the time schedule and up to date prices here.